cons

 Five phases.
 Five human decisions: what’s broken, which diagnosis, which algorithm, which PR, which framing.
 Everything between decisions is tool sequences that repeat.

 Consolidate: compress the arc into a pipeline that runs next time.
-The test isn’t scientific — it’s a demo.
 The checkpoints are defined, the intermediate documents are identified, and each one only has to satisfy the postcondition that feeds the next step.
 A consolidated “diagnose foreign system” skill would run:

 - Research (automated) → checkpoint: human picks what’s broken → diagnosis document